SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/dmr_cluster_cert_matching_rule_attribute_filter.md

   filtername|x|||
   rulename|x|||
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
-  This has been available since 2.28.
+  This has been available since SEMP API version 2.28.
 ---

 # solacebroker_dmr_cluster_cert_matching_rule_attribute_filter (Data Source)